aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.window/iwindow/btoa/_index.md

 ---
 title: IWindow.Btoa
 second_title: Aspose.SVG for .NET API Reference
-description: IWindow method.
+description: IWindow Btoa method.
 Takes the input data in the form of a Unicode string containing only characters in the range U0000 to U00FF each representing a binary byte with values 0x00 to 0xFF respectively and converts it to its base64 representation which it returns
 type: docs
 weight: 130
 url: /net/aspose.svg.window/iwindow/btoa/